jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b><a href="#postgresclusterspeccustomreplicationtlssecret">customReplicationTLSSecret</a></b></td>
         <td>object</td>
-        <td>The secret containing the replication client certificates and keys for secure connections to the PostgreSQL server.
+        <td>The secret containing the replication client certificates and keys for secure connections to the IvorySQL server.
 It will need to contain the client TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
 NOTE: If CustomReplicationClientTLSSecret is provided, CustomTLSSecret MUST be provided and the ca.crt provided must be the same.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspeccustomtlssecret">customTLSSecret</a></b></td>
         <td>object</td>
-        <td>The secret containing the Certificates and Keys to encrypt PostgreSQL traffic will need to contain the server TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
+        <td>The secret containing the Certificates and Keys to encrypt IvorySQL traffic will need to contain the server TLS certificate, TLS key and the Certificate Authority certificate with the data keys set to tls.crt, tls.key and ca.crt, respectively.
 It will then be mounted as a volume projection to the '/pgconf/tls' directory.
 For more information on Kubernetes secret projections, please see https://k8s.io/docs/concepts/configuration/secret/#projection-of-secret-keys-to-specific-paths NOTE: If CustomTLSSecret is provided, CustomReplicationClientTLSSecret MUST be provided and the ca.crt provided must be the same.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecdatasource">dataSource</a></b></td>
         <td>object</td>
-        <td>Specifies a data source for bootstrapping the PostgreSQL cluster.</td>
+        <td>Specifies a data source for bootstrapping the IvorySQL cluster.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecdatabaseinitsql">databaseInitSQL</a></b></td>